• About TTT

 3. Texas bluebonnets are both perennials and annuals.
 In warmer climates, they are perennials.
 Though they tend to bloom more successfully in warmer climates, Texas bluebonnets can also be grown as annuals in colder climates in areas with full sun for 8 to 10 hours a day.

-4. A bluebonnet can grow up the 64.75 inches.
+4. A bluebonnet can grow up to 64.75 inches.
 These have been spotted at Big Ben National Park.

 5. These beautiful bonnets, named for their color and shape, bloom in clusters.
 The most common variety has vivid royal blue flowers, while the florets have white tips.
 Some varieties are pink and white.
 Each floret on the bluebonnet plant looks like a small bonnet.

-6. Texas Bluebonnets grow best in open ground and with lots of sun.
+6. Texas Bluebonnets grow best in open ground and with lots of sunshine.

 7. Bees rely on bluebonnets for nectar and pollen.
 Don’t kill the bees – we need them.

-If you plan to take photos of bluebonnets, the best way to photograph them is vertically (not horizontally), especially if you plan to post your photos on social media.
-If wanting to take family photos, be sure the sun is behind the subject; hopefully, they won’t squint – good luck with that!
+If you plan to take photos of bluebonnets, the best way to photograph them is vertically (not horizontally), especially if you plan to post your pictures on social media.
+If you want to take family photos, be sure the sun is behind the subject; hopefully, they won’t squint – good luck!

 What Do Texas Bluebonnet Festivals Provide?

-Most bluebonnets festivals will have food vendors and food trucks that offer local delicious foods, fantastic wines at a few, live entertainment, lots of shopping for bluebonnet decor, and lots of activities.
+Most Bluebonnet Festivals will have food vendors and food trucks that offer delicious local foods, fantastic wines at a few, live entertainment, lots of shopping for Bluebonnet decor, and many activities.
 There is something to please the entire family.

 The main question I get from Texans and non-Texans is: